(This is part three of a three-part series on inflammation. You can find part one here and part two here)

 Turmeric has been shown to reduce inflammation better than over-the-counter anti-inflammatories like ibuprofen and aspirin.
 Turmeric has also been shown to be highly effective in treating some of the diseases associated with chronic inflammation, including aging-related cognitive decline and cardiovascular disease .

 Impressively, turmeric has even been shown to compare favorably to prescription anti-depressant medications in treating clinical depression, further reinforcing the “inflammation model” of depression.

 Because absorption of the active alkaloids is quite poor, consuming raw or powdered turmeric is unfortunately not an effective way to treat inflammation.

 Turmeric extracts concentrate the active alkaloids, but will still be only minimally effective unless formulated with a mechanism to overcome the absorption issues.

 To solve this puzzle, we developed the world's only turmeric product that uses both liposomal delivery and black pepper extract to enhance absorption.
 The result is a turmeric supplement of unmatched potency and anti-inflammatory power.
-Click here to learn more about Synchro Gold: Liposomal Turmeric Elixir.
+Click here to learn more about Synchro Gold: Liposomal Turmeric Capsules.

 __________________________________________________________Looking For More On The World's Most Powerful Foods?

 4 Reasons You Need More Coconut Oil In Your Life